 In March 2014, the Department of the Treasury and the Internal Revenue Service (IRS) released final regulations final regulations on what health plan information all employers will be required to report to the federal government annually for enforcement of both the health reform law's individual and employer mandates.
 Unfortunately, the final regulations are confusing and extremely complicated for businesses of all sizes.
 As a licensed benefits specialist who works with employers on a daily basis, I am concerned that many employers are about to stop offering health insurance coverage to their employees because the compliance burden is too much for their business to bear.

 H.R.
-5318 legislation will ease the compliance reporting requirements for employers offering health insurance coverage to their employees.
+7774 will ease the compliance reporting requirements for employers offering health insurance coverage to their employees.
 The bill clarifies that any information regarding health insurance which is communicated to employees must be aligned with the processes that are already in place by employer or employee, including the use of electronic notification for all notification forms.
 We believe that providing employees with multiple and similar notices is confusing for employees and employers alike.

 Furthermore, the legislation would protect the privacy of an employee’s dependents by ensuring that employers and insurers are not required to collect dependent Social Security numbers unless they are already collected.
 Collecting dependent Social Security numbers should be unnecessary as spouses who receive tax credits are required to file joint returns and individuals are required to include tax dependent Social Security numbers on their personal Form 1040.
 The Internal Revenue Service (IRS) should be able to verify dependents using alternative data such as name and date of birth.